paulpls/knight/README.md

 This color-swapping compulsion makes some squares quickly reachable, but can be unforgiving in other cases.
 By making these movement patterns both visible and configurable, this tool aims to help to provide a better understanding of how the knight maneuvers around its environment.
 The movement vector can also be changed to allow the study of other jumping pieces.

 Output settings can be changed by modifying the parameters in [knight.py](./knight.py#L23).
 By placing more knights, friendly pieces, or changing the grid dimensions, countless scenarios can be studied.
-These settings will eventually be turned into command-line options as described below.